lindseyc/coffee2go/README.md

 ## Other information
 This project was created as a class project for CS135 at Claremont Mckenna College by LC, BK, and JB.
+How to run on your machine: You must start mysql.exe and also be running the MAMP servers for this code to load and function.
+Mail must be enabled through smtp on your device (different depending on Mac or Windows).